-$^{^{16}}$ As defined within the current INSARAG IEC/R checklist
+18 As defined within the current INSARAG IEC/R checklist

-17 Due to the expense and certain national requirements, the USAR Team does not need to take the full complement of its medical pharmacy to the IER exercise.
+19 Due to the expense and certain national requirements, the USAR Team does not need to take the full complement of its medical pharmacy to the IER exercise.

-- required to lift and move a load with the purpose of gaining access to a victim and also lifting operations with the use of a crane with a capacity to match or exceed the lift requirement of the classification being sought. - The provision of patients and props to enable the USAR team to demonstrate its medical component.
-This includes the requirement to perform a field amputation and dismemberment.
-It is suggested that a shoulder or hind quarter of beef, lamb, or pork (consideration must be given to any cultural/religious issues) be used.
-The bone will not be exposed prior to the procedure starting. - Provision of facilities that will allow the USAR team to conduct a vertical raising and lowering operation, and a system that allows for the movement of a victim from a high point laterally to a safe point below. - Provision of suitable facilities to allow the USAR team to conduct search and rescue operations and utilise safety equipment in confined spaces. - Area reconnaissance (ASR1, ASR2) with an analysis of needs leading to an immediate request for rescue support from within the team structure. - o Initial search operations (physical, canine, technical) - Assessments: Structural, risk and hazardous environment assessments, with the development of mitigation strategies - Structural triage and building marking as per INSARAG guidelines. - Use of communications and IT, including Virtual OSOCC, ICMS, radio, satellite, and GPS - Cutting and breaking: Cutting, breaking, and breaching through steel reinforced concrete walls, floors, columns and beams, structural steel, reinforcing bars, timber and building contents. - o Shoring & stabilisation: Analysis and stabilisation of various structural elements. - o Establishment and staffing of a UCC which should also include the set-up and use of the ICMS.
+- Assessments: Structural, risk and hazardous environment assessments, with the development of mitigation strategies - o Structural triage and building marking as per INSARAG guidelines. - Use of communications and IT, including Virtual OSOCC, ICMS, radio, satellite, and GPS - Cutting and breaking: Cutting, breaking, and breaching through steel reinforced concrete walls, floors, columns and beams, structural steel, reinforcing bars, timber and building contents. - Shoring & stabilisation: Analysis and stabilisation of various structural elements. - o Establishment and staffing of a UCC which should also include the set-up and use of the ICMS.